rwgk/numba/docs/source/cuda/faq.rst

 details.
 To fix this simply add a call to ``numba.cuda.profile_stop()`` prior to the exit point in your program (or wherever you want to stop profiling).
 For more on CUDA profiling support in Numba, see :ref:`cuda-profiling`.

+QUESTION(rwgk): Does this also apply when profiling with  Nsight Compute?